aelve/codesearch/README.md

 * Scala >= 2.12.4
 * `sbt` >= 1.0.2

-### PostgreSQL

-Install PostgreSQL.
-Specify database name, user, and password in [application.conf](https://github.com/aelve/codesearch/blob/master/core/src/main/resources/application.conf).

 ### cargo-clone

 To fetch Rust packages we use `cargo-clone`.
 Install Cargo, Ruby, and `cmake`.
 Then you can use Cargo to install `cargo-clone`:

     $ cargo install cargo-clone

 ### Running the project

-* `sbt web-server/assembly` from the root of the project should create `codesearch-server.jar` which could be run using `java -jar codesearch-server.jar` or added as a daemon.

-* `sbt web-server/run` from the root of the project should run server in the debug mode.

-* `sbt core/assembly` from the root of the project will create `codesearch-core.jar` which can download index, update it, also it can add it to the `codesearch`'s index.
+You can run Postgres by yourself, but it's better to use Docker.
+If you have Docker installed, you can do this:

+    $ make build   # Build the project
+    $ make db      # Download and start Postgres (wait a bit after this step)
+    $ make tables  # Create tables
+    $ make server  # Run the server

+If you head to <http://localhost:9000> now, you should see the project running.

+Note: if you get an error at the `make tables` stage, you probably haven't waited enough.
+Do `make db-kill` and start from `make db` again.